numidium/dfu-mods/DynamicMusic/readme.txt

-Climate - Function, True if the climate fits one of the given values (see 3cv) RegionIndex - Function, True if the player's location is within one of the given regions (see 3cvi) DungeonType - Function, True if the player is inside a dungeon of one of the given types (see 3cvii) Combat - Boolean, True if player is in combat
+Climate - Function, True if the climate fits one of the given values (see 3cv) RegionIndex - Function, True if the player's location is within one of the given regions (see 3cvi) DungeonType - Function, True if the player is inside a dungeon of one of the given types (see 3cvii) BuildingQuality - Function, True if the player is inside a building of one of the specified qualities (see 3cviii) Season - Function, True if the current in-game season matches the specified season code (see 3cix) Month - Function, True if the current in-game month matches the specified month code (see 3cx) Combat - Boolean, True if player is in combat